What we’re building

 Source: Austrian ministry for Education and Digital Media

 To summarize this: if you don’t distribute the copy and only store it for private purposes (without commercial interest) you are not violating against the law!
-While it seems that most of European countries share the same interpretation of copyright, please verify this first (or take pre-cautions like VPNs and Proxies before you continue).
+While it seems, that most of European countries share the same interpretation of copyright, please verify this first for the country you are living in (or take pre-cautions like VPNs and Proxies before you continue).

 Ethical